Moka Pot: Italian Lifestyle in Your Kitchen

 Hygiene: Say goodbye to the "seasoning" myth

-An old Italian legend says that a Moka Pot should not be washed so that it "takes on the aroma of the coffee."
+An old Italian legend says that a Moka Pot should not be washed so that it "soaks up the coffee aroma."
 This is the easiest way to ruin the taste.
-Coffee oils depositing on the walls quickly turn rancid, giving the brews a stale, metallic aftertaste.
+Coffee oils settling on the walls quickly go rancid, giving subsequent brews a stale, metallic aftertaste.

-- Wash the Moka Pot after every use (hot water is enough, optionally a mild, scentless liquid).
+- Wash the Moka Pot after every use (hot water is enough, optionally a mild, unscented liquid).

-- Never leave grounds inside for the next day.
+- Never leave grounds inside until the next day.

-- Once a month, remove the seal and the filter plate to clean the places where the most sediment accumulates.
+- Once a month, remove the seal and filter plate to deep-clean the areas where the most residue collects.

 Troubleshooting: What went wrong?

-- Coffee is splattering everywhere?
-Reduce the heat.
-The stream should be slow and steady.
+- Coffee is splashing everywhere?
+Lower the heat.
+The stream should be lazy and steady.

 - Coffee is very bitter?
-Grind the beans slightly coarser or remove the Moka Pot from the heat a few seconds earlier.
+Grind the beans slightly coarser or remove the Moka Pot from the heat a few seconds earlier (before it starts splashing loudly).

 - Water/steam is escaping through the valve?
-The coffee is likely ground too fine (dust is blocking the basket) or you put in too much.
+The coffee is likely ground too fine (dust is blocking the filter) or you put in too much and it was accidentally compressed.

 Summary

 The Moka Pot is proof that you don't need an expensive machine for brilliant coffee.
-It only requires patience and an understanding of temperature.
-It will reward you with a brew that is the perfect base for a home Flat White or a strong, black morning "kick."
+It only requires a moment of attention and conscious control over the brewing temperature.
+It will reward you with a brew that is the perfect base for a home Flat White or a strong, black "kick" in the morning.

 The Moka Pot produces an intense brew.
-Learn how the region of origin of the bean will affect this experience.
+Find out how the region of origin of the bean will affect this experience.